tlswg/draft-ietf-tls-semistatic-dh/draft-ietf-tls-semistatic-dh.md

   if the (EC)DH key is in a delegated credential, but that allows for a clean transition to (EC)DH certificates.

-* It is more resistant to random number generation failures on the server because the attacker needs to have both the server's long-term (EC)DH key and the ephemeral (EC)DH key in order to compute the traffic secrets.
-[Note: {{?I-D.irtf-cfrg-randomness-improvements}}
-  describes a technique for accomplishing this with a signed exchange.]

-* If the server has a comparatively slow signing cert (e.g., P-256) it can amortize that signature over a large number of connections by creating a delegated credential with an (EC)DH key from a faster group (e.g., X25519).
+* If the endpoint has a comparatively slow signing cert (e.g., P-256) it can amortize that signature over a large number of connections by creating a delegated credential with an (EC)DH key from a faster group (e.g., X25519).

-* Because there is no signature, the server has deniability for the existence of the communication.
+* Because there is no signature, the endpoint has deniability for the existence of the communication.
 Note that it could always have denied the contents of the communication.